Trusted WordPress tutorials, when you need them most.

 1. Headless WordPress is More Expensive compared to Traditional WordPress sites

-You’ll need to hire a developer to make a custom front end for your website.
-This could easily get into the range of tens of thousands of dollars.
+You’ll need to hire a developer to create a custom front end for your website.
+This could easily cost tens of thousands of dollars.

 If you are a developer, then you’ll be spending valuable time making a custom front end.